 Information: Please can you bring to your appointment a copy of your NHS GP Medical Record Summary Sheet.
 Please be aware if you wear glasses, you will also need to get an Optician to sign off the vision section of the D4 form (this can be done before or after your appointment with The IGP).

 A vehicle between 3.5 & 7.5 tonne or LGV (C, C1+E, or C+E)

 A bus (PCV) over 8 passenger seats (D1, D1+E, D or D+E).

-During the examination, the doctor will interview the candidate discuss past medical history and any potential current medical conditions which may impact the candidate's ability to drive safely.
+During the examination, the doctor will interview the candidate discuss past medical history (You will be required to obtain your NHS medical records summary prior to the appointment) and any potential current medical conditions which may impact the candidate's ability to drive safely.
 Once, this is completed the examining doctor will undertake a brief physical examination, which usually takes no more than about 30 minutes.
 The completed D4 form is then submitted to the DVLA for assessment.

 Eyesight - Please be aware that recent changes to the form require that you have your eyes tested and the first part of the form completed by an optometrist/optician if you wear glasses for driving.
 Please arrange this prior to making an appointment with us.